 - Rinse and peel the turnips.
 Cut them into large, even pieces (keeping them pretty much the same size will help ensure that they cook at the same rate).
 Put the turnip chunks in a pot, cover them with cold water, and bring to a boil.
 Add enough salt to the cooking water to make it taste just noticeably salty (yes, you'll add salt at the end, but salt in the cooking water will help bring out the best flavor in the turnips themselves, and limit how much salt you add at the end, when it tends to make a dish taste more salty rather than seasoned).

-- Cook the turnips until they're very tender when pierce with a fork; 10 to 15 minutes after the water comes to a boil.
+- Cook the turnips until they're very tender when pierced with a fork; 10 to 15 minutes after the water comes to a boil.

 - Meanwhile, gently heat the milk in a small saucepan over low heat (or in a microwave-safe container for 15 seconds on high power).
 Add the butter and melt it into the milk.
 Set aside.